jessicalins/brasileirao2015/README.md

 ```
 ##Troubleshooting

-Some versions of he ruby in the OS X can present issues with the **therubyracer** gem.
+Some versions of the ruby in the OS X can present issues with the **therubyracer** gem.
 In case of any problem, try to uninstall the libv8 and install the **therubyracer** gem again:
 ```
 $ gem uninstall libv8 -a -x